simonklitjohnson/PyTNote/readme.md

 #### Arguments
 You can use the following arguments when running the script:

-no arguments	- lists all your notes and their times of creation
--				      - creates a new note consisting of all arguments joined
+no arguments          - lists all your notes and their times of creation string of text        - creates a new note consisting of all arguments joined

--c [note no.]	- copies the contents of the note to the clipboard -cl				    - clears all notes (asks you to confirm before doing so) -d [note no.]	- deletes note with corresponding id
--e [note no.]	- edits note with corresponding id
--h				    - lists this help menu
+-c [note no.]         - copies the contents of the note to the clipboard -cl				            - clears all notes (asks you to confirm before doing so) -d [note no.]	        - deletes note with corresponding id -e [note no.]	        - edits note with corresponding id -h				            - lists this help menu

 #### Dependencies
 PyTNote requires the following modules to work: